AnkitAgarwal547/Vue-Jeff/README.md

 # Vue-Jeff - an LMS (Learning Management System)
 It's an LMS system to provide Different courses along with the Test Functionality.
-This specific code fragment is for getting the result of their questions answered.
+This specific code fragment is for creating the Questions of any course, it's easy to add the questions if page doesn't reload everytime, this is here above code fragement comes into play, which populates the List of added questions without page load.

 ### Component Use
-The use of component is for Test functionality where student can check the real time process of their questions answered.
+* Add Questions
+* Edit Questions
+* Delete Questions